Travis Jeppesen

 Travis Jeppesen is an American novelist, playwright, poet, artist, and art critic.
 He is known, among other works, for his novels Settlers Landing and The Suiciders; a non-fiction novel about North Korea, See You Again in Pyongyang; and for his object-oriented writing work, 16 Sculptures.
-He also wrote the 2014 feature film The Coat, directed by Christophe Chemin.
+He has been hailed by Pulitzer Prize winning novelist Joshua Cohen as "the bard of American exile," extending the Modernist tradition of expatriate writing into the twenty-first century.
+For his art criticism, Jeppesen has been awarded an Andy Warhol Foundation Arts Writers Grant and the Hyundai Artlab Editorial Fellowship.